masukomi/passbook2/README.md

 If you want to support passbook push notification updates you will need to configure the appropriate bits above.

 In order to support push notifications you will need to have a basic understanding of the way that push notifications work and how the data is passed back and forth.
-See [this](http://developer.apple.com/library/ios/#Documentation/UserExperience/Conceptual/PassKit_PG/Chapters/Creating.html) for basic information about passes and [this](http://developer.apple.com/library/ios/#Documentation/UserExperience/Conceptual/PassKit_PG/Chapters/Updating.html#//apple_ref/doc/uid/TP40012195-CH5-SW1) to understand the information that needs to be exchanged between each device and your application to support the update service.

 Your pass will need to have a field called 'webServiceURL' with the base url to your site and a field called 'authenticationToken'.
 The json snippet should look like this.
 Note that your url needs to be a valid signed https endpoint for production.
 You can put your phone in dev mode to test updates against a insecure http endpoint (under settings => developer => passkit testing).